Japan’s Honda, Sony joining forces on new electric vehicle

 Morita had market savvy while Ibuka was known for product development.
 In the 1970s when Sony was developing the Walkman portable audio player, some engineers were skeptical.
 But Morita insisted people would want to listen to music on-the-go.

-“Although Sony and Honda are companies that share many historical and cultural similarities, our areas of technological expertise are very different,” Honda Chief Executive Toshihiro Mibe said in announcing the agreement.
+“Although Sony and Honda are companies that share many historical and cultural similarities, our areas of technological expertise are very different,” Mibe said.

 “I believe this alliance which brings together the strengths of our two companies offers great possibilities for the future of mobility.”